notofonts/notoglot-mini/README.md

 ```

 - The most unique data point in each script entry is `summary`, which contains a single-paragraph, hand-curated description of the script.

-- This package is currently at “alpha stage”, though we believe that the quality of the data is good.

-- In future, this package will be published to PyPi.

-- Additional data points about each script will be published in future.

 ## Python package